Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Dog Flu, What You Should Know About Canine Influenza

-It’s flu season for people (on top of all the COVID crappiocca).
+It’s flu season for people and oh my goodness, I hear about more and more folks with the schneezles/coughing/icky-sick stuff.
 But what about pets?
 Is dog flu a problem and do our pet dogs need flu shots?
-I first wrote about canine influenza in this post back in 2015 when dog flu hit the news.
+I first wrote about canine influenza back in 2015 when dog flu first hit the news.
 Has anything changed since then?
 In a word, yes.

 dog flu canine influenza